Vivek-Jayaswal/vue_assesment_frontend/README.md

 3) cd project_directory
 4) npm run dev (for run locally)

-I am working professional that's that's why i am not able to implement all feature and ui which you have provided me.
+I am working professional that's that's why i am not able to implement all feature and make ui same which you have provided me.
-Sorry for this
+Sorry for this.
+So please consider this.